skrey/yellow-extensions/features/draft/README.md

 ## How to make a draft page

 Set `Status: draft` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.
 The page will no longer be visible.
-You can continue to edit a draft page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.
+You can continue to edit the page in the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) and the file system.

 ## How to find draft pages